 John Rudolph, Executive Producer, is a radio journalist with more than 35 years experience as a program host and producer of documentaries and news reports.
 John produced the award-winning documentary Feet in Two Worlds: Immigrants in a Global City, which was the debut for the Feet in 2 Worlds project.
 Starting in 1999 he worked with WNYC to chronicle the life of the city in programs such as Six Months: Rebuilding Our City, Rebuilding Ourselves, a documentary series that explored the impact of the 9/11 attacks, and New York in Black and White: The Sixties, Civil Rights and the Ocean Hill-Brownsville Crisis, named “Best news special/documentary, First Place” for 2000 by the New York State Associated Press Broadcasters Association.
 He produced and hosted Culture Lessons: Stories of Students at Manchester Central High School, winner of the 2007 RTNDA/Unity award.
 This documentary, produced for New Hampshire Public Radio, tells the story of a public high school with a large immigrant and refugee population.
 John teaches journalism at The New School, where Fi2W is based.

-Rachael Bongiorno, Editor, is a New York City based multimedia journalist and community media practitioner from Melbourne, Australia.
+Rachael Bongiorno, Managing Editor, is a New York City based multimedia journalist and community media practitioner from Melbourne, Australia.
 Her work has been broadcast on Deutsche Welle, ABC Australia, Democracy Now!, SBS Radio Australia, Free Speech Radio News, and 3CR Radio Australia.
 She has an Arts (Honours) degree from the University of Melbourne and is currently completing a Masters in Media Studies at the New School, where she is also a collaborator with the Engage Media Lab.